munificent/hauberk/web/getting-started.md

 ### Resting

-After a scirmish, your hero has likely lost some health.
+After a skirmish, your hero has likely lost some health.
 That can be regained by imbibing magic potions, but those are in short supply.
 Instead, they'll have to rest.

-Resting requires *food*, which your hero silently automatically discovers as they explore the level.
-Every turn that you stand still will consume a bit of food and regain a point of health.
-Instead of mashing down the stand key, if you press `Shift-Stand`, your hero will repeatedly rest until they run out of food, fully regain their health, or are disturbed by a nearby monster.
+Resting requires *food*, which you automatically discover as you explore the level.
+Every turn that you stand still consumes a bit of food and regains a point of health.
+Instead of mashing down the stand key, if you press `Shift-Stand`, you will repeatedly rest until you run out of food, fully regain their health, or are disturbed by a nearby monster.

 If you don't have any food, resting accomplishes nothing.
 To get food, you *must* explore new parts of the level.
 No resting on your laurels or wandering through familiar passages!

 ### Loot!

-You don't kill monsters purely for the satisfaction of seeing them die.
-You want some spoils for your labor.
+While the ridding the world of an evil beast is its own reward, it's not the *only* reward.
 Many monsters drop treasure, and you'll find some laying on the ground as well.
 Different levels and monsters tend to drop different stuff, so explore (and murder) widely.

 Items are represented using punctuation characters.
 Potions are `!`, scrolls are `?`, etc. You can pick up an item off the ground by standing on top of it and pressing `G`, for "get".

 *If there are multiple items in the same tile, that picks up the top one.
 Press `G` repeatedly to pick them all up.
 Eventually, I'll add a menu to let you pick which one you want.*

 Many items can be *used*.
 Potions can be quaffed, scrolls read, wands... uh... waved around?
 To use an item, press `U` to bring up the item selection screen.
 In addition to your inventory and equipment, you can also use items that are laying on the ground under you.
 You don't have to pick them up first.
-(And *not* picking them up first can save you a turn.
+(And *not* picking them up first saves you a turn.
 Useful in the heat of battle!)
-Pressing `Tab` on the item screen will cycle through these three views.
+Pressing `Tab` on the item screen cycles through these three views.

 Type the letter next to an item to use it.
 If the item has an active "use" like a potion, this will perform it.
 "Using" a piece of equipment equips it.
 Using a piece of equipment that you're already wearing unequips it.
 Remember that equipment must be worn to get any advantage!
 Carrying around a sword in your backpack doesn't do you much good.

 If you want to discard an item, press `D`, then select the item.
 It will drop onto the ground.
 It may gaze back at you forlornly, wondering why it wasn't good enough and why you love the other items in your inventory more.

+A more entertaining and often more useful way to rid yourself of an item is to *throw* it, which is done by pressing `T`.
+Throwing an item at a monster will often harm it, and some items do fun and exciting things like explode when lobbed at an unsuspecting beastie.

-**TODO: Archery.**
+**TODO: Warrior skills.**